-George has exhibited in Australia, New Zealand and Canada and assisted prominent contemporary glass artists.
+I have exhibited in Australia, New Zealand, Canada and Germany and assisted prominent contemporary glass artists.

 In 2013 George completed the JamFactory Associate Training Program in Adelaide and has since exhibited in the Waterhouse Natural Science Art Prize, Kennedy Art Prize, KIGA Illuminating Glass award and the Wagga Wagga National Emerging Art Glass Prize.
 In 2015 George was awarded the Vicki Torr Memorial Prize at the Australian Glass Conference.